 PRACTICE:

-Using professional discretion, staff will implement the 4A’s (Ask, Advise, Assist, Arrange) protocol and other recommendations noted on page #1 of this policy in accordance with the RNAO best practice guidelines with clients when feasible
+Using professional discretion, staff will implement the 4A’s (Ask, Advise, Assist, Arrange) protocol and other recommendations noted on page #1 of this policy in accordance with the RNAO best practice guidelines with clients when feasible.

 Staff will refer clients interested in seeking further support for smoking cessation counselling to either the a) staff member assigned to smoking cessation or b) Smokers’ Helpline.
 Staff will be provided with resource packages that may be distributed appropriately to clients.